davidgengenbach/chrome_history/README.md

 # Analyzing the Google Chrome history
+Idea taken from from [this blogpost](https://applecrazy.github.io/blog/posts/analyzing-browser-hist-using-python/) by AppleCrazy.
-I minimally adapted the code from [this blogpost](https://applecrazy.github.io/blog/posts/analyzing-browser-hist-using-python/) by **AppleCrazy**.
-Thanks a lot for sharing!
+I adapted the code and added more functionality.

+The script exports the Google Chrome history directly from the _sqlite_ database.

 ## Instructions
 ```shell